Key takeaways

 AddressKuanzhai Xiangzi, Qingyang District (青羊区宽窄巷子)

-MetroLine 4, Kuanzhai Alley Station (宽窄巷子站) — east gate
+MetroLine 4, Kuanzhai Alley Station (宽窄巷子站) — opens onto the east gate

 From Chunxi Road15 min via Metro Line 4